 If you really need it and you are going to use it responsibly, the pros may outweigh the cons.
 Just limit your dosage to around 500 mg per day and avoid taking it every day in order not to build up tolerance to it.

 What’s The Best Substitute?

 After the FDA’s notice, most brands stopped selling phenibut supplements.
-You can still find it at online shops that specialize in selling nootropic compounds, or cognitive enhancers, and one of the most reputable of these is Nootropics Depot.
-They carry phenibut in 250 mg capsules as well as in powder jars with varying sizes.
+You can still find it at online shops that specialize in selling nootropic compounds, or cognitive enhancers, and one of the good places that offer such products is HR Supplements.
+They carry phenibut in 275 mg and 500 mg capsules as well as in powder jars with varying sizes.
 I’d recommend you choose the capsules as they more convenient and safer (you’re more likely to overdose on the powder).